top of page

 Personalized mentoring sessions in writing, directing, editing, and cinematography.

-Because life is just better when the project is done.
+Because life is just better when you create.

-Julieta Tetelbaum is a queer film director, cinematographer, screenwriter, art director, and installation artist from Buenos Aires, now based in London.
-Her multifaceted artistic vision explores themes of humanity, gender, feminism, memories, violence, intimacy, functional diversity, and sexuality, challenging conventional storytelling and cinematic conventions.
+Julieta Tetelbaum is a neurodivergent queer film director, cinematographer, screenwriter, and visual artist from Buenos Aires, now based in London.
+Her multifaceted artistic vision explores themes of humanity, gender, feminism, memory, intimacy, functional diversity, and sexuality.

 Her films—The Misfortune of Femininity (2020), Wake Up!
-It's Yesterday (2021), Black Chalk (2022), and Joy (2023)—are part of the Library of Congress of Argentina's collection and have been showcased in museums, art galleries, urban spaces, and over 200 international film festivals worldwide.
+It's Yesterday (2021), Black Chalk (2022), and Joy (2023)—are part of the Library of Congress of Argentina's collection and have been showcased in museums, art galleries, urban spaces, and over 200 international film festivals.

-Highlights of Tetelbaum's career include a screening of her film Joy alongside Pedro Almodóvar's Pain and Glory at Argentina's Library of Congress, as well a solo exhibition at IA&A Hillyer Gallery in Washington, D.C.
+Career highlights include a screening of Joy alongside Pedro Almodóvar's Pain and Glory at Argentina's Library of Congress, as well as a solo exhibition at IA&A Hillyer Gallery in Washington, D.C.
 Her filmography has been showcased extensively at renowned venues worldwide, including the BFI in London, MALBA in Buenos Aires, and National Sawdust in New York.
 She has also collaborated with celebrated artists Marta Minujín at Frieze New York and Amalia Pica at the Guggenheim Museum in New York City.

-By challenging social norms, Tetelbaum’s thought-provoking stories serve as a catalyst for reflection, empathy, and dialogue.
-Through her lens, she amplifies marginalised voices, confronting societal expectations and broadening our awareness of the human experience.
+By challenging traditional storytelling and social norms, Tetelbaum’s thought-provoking work serves as a catalyst for reflection, empathy, and dialogue.
+Through her lens, she amplifies marginalised voices, dismantling societal constructs to explore the vulnerability and intimacy of the human mind and experience.

 bottom of page